How to Become an Orderly

 If you would like to gain the necessary education to become an orderly, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Bureau of Labor Statistics, the median pay for nursing assistants, orderlies and attendants was $24,010 in May 2010.
-The lowest paid 10% made $17,790 and the highest-paid 10% made $34,580.
+According to the US Bureau of Labor Statistics, the median pay for orderlies is $24,650.
+The lowest paid 10% make about $18,110 and the highest-paid 10% make $37,710.
 Experienced orderlies who hold a CNA credential generally earn the most.

-According to the Bureau of Labor Statistics, employment of nursing assistants, orderlies and attendants is expected to grow by 20% between 2010 and 2020, which is considered faster than average for all occupations.
+According to the Bureau of Labor Statistics, employment of orderlies is expected to grow by 17% between 2012 and 2022, which is considered faster than average for all occupations.
 This is largely due to the aging of the baby boomer generation, which is increasing the demand for long-term care and other healthcare services.
 Job prospects are best for experienced orderlies who hold a CNA credential.